 If there is a firewall, the maximum number of connections in the segment defined in the ruleset will be the smaller value out of the maximum number of servers in the ruleset and the configured value of the "maximum-number-of-connections-in-segment".
 Segments that are not defined in the firewall ruleset will use the configured value.

+- 3. Save the file.

+- Restart the manager.

 Refer to "2.1 Starting and Stopping Managers" for information on how to restart the manager.

 8.5.11 Customizing the User Rights for L-Platform Operations